swiss-territorial-data-lab/proj-dqry/README.md

 In addition, the object detection itself is performed by tools developed in `object-detector` git repository.
 The description of the scripts used are presented [here](https://github.com/swiss-territorial-data-lab/object-detector)

-The folders/files structure of the project is orgranised as follow.
+The general folders/files structure of the project `proj-dqry` is orgranised as follow.
 The path names can be customed by the end-user and * indicates number value that can vary:

 <pre>.
 ├── config                                          # configurations files folder